dana-ciocan/hashnode-blog/cmgjtbs9u000102kz8myo8hqk.md

 This is where you’ll want to have all your commits neatly laid out and easily identifiable, so you can go through and find the commit that touches a particular component or area of the code you’re interested in, because you know that’s where the problem you’re looking at is located.

-Having a clean Git history is also not just good for you, it’s also for your teammates.
-I feel like it’s part of being a responsible custodian of a codebase and a helpful teammate.
+Having a clean Git history is not just good for you, it’s also for your teammates.
+I feel like it’s part of being a responsible custodian of a codebase and a helpful colleague.
 If your Git history is clean and easy to read, it’ll make it that much easier for your team to understand what you are doing and why.

 # A note about the dangers of rebasing